killerducky/deja-queue/src/notes.md

 - [ ] API Key should be "invisible"
 - [ ] manual rating change does not work

-## DB

-- [ ] get rid of using DBDATA.queue as the DB!!
-- [ ] Use change to move to DB library instead of my own db.js
-- [ ] spotify/local
-  - [ ] trimYoutube, trimLocal, not very safe right now!

 ## Playlists

 - [ ] Skip playlist does not always(?) reset the current track number